U.S. Route 66 in Oklahoma: Tulsa to Kansas border

-US 69/Route 66 bends to the east as it exits the north side of Commerce.
+US 66/US 69 bends to the east as it exits the north side of Commerce.
 About 1.8 mi after this bend, US 69 diverts to the north.
-Alternate US 69 begins at this point, and Alternate 69/Route 66 continues east, bending north as the highway enters the south end of Quapaw, Oklahoma.
-The route continues through Quapaw and proceeds northeast beyond the Oklahoma/Kansas state line to Riverton, Kansas, where US 66 splits from alternate 69 and heads eastward as Kansas state highway 66 (K-66).
+Alternate US 69 begins at this point, and US 66/Alternate 69 continues east, bending north as the highway enters the south end of Quapaw, Oklahoma.
+The route continues through Quapaw and proceeds northeast beyond the Oklahoma/Kansas state line to Riverton, Kansas, where US 66 splits from alternate 69 and heads eastward as K-66.